mstocco/mariostoc.co/content/traininglog/20210214-ironman2021-28weeksout.md

 ### NOTES
 Total Time: **52 minutes**

-I slept oddly and what was yesterday, muscle soreness from shovelling snow, is now a stiff and sore, localized pain in my lumbar.
-Nothing that kept me from going to the pool but noticeable enough for me to write it down.
+I slept oddly and what was yesterday, general overall muscle soreness from shovelling snow, is now a localized, soreness in my lumbar.
+Nothing that was going to keep me from going to the pool but noticeable enough for me to write it down.
 <!---->
 The swim itself was ok in the beginning.
 I swam in the _"continuous lane"_ this morning and it seemed to be a good rotation with the others I was sharing the lane with.
 The watch didn't credit me for the full **2100m** but all the lengths were done; I plugged in the workout and it didn't add up to 2300m (a 600m warmup, a 1400m main set and 100m cool down).
 I was just happy to be in the pool regardless.
 The last 200m in the main set **felt slower** and I noticed my mind thinking about work on the next 150m effort.
 It is unlikely that I will book a 7:30am swim on a work day going forward.